SBA Size Standards & SBA 8 a Regulations, 8A BD Program Requirements 13 CFR Part 124

-In one case, Size Appeal of Carntribe-Clement 8AJV # 1, LLC, SBA No. SIZ-5357 (2012), SBA OHA reversed the SBA Size standards determination finding that 8a Business Development (BD) participant was not an eligible small business because the SBA improperly conducted an analysis of firm’s compliance with 8a certification requirements.
+In one case, Size Appeal of Carntribe-Clement 8AJV # 1, LLC, SBA No. SIZ-5357 (2012), SBA OHA reversed the SBA NAICS Size standards determination finding that 8a Business Development (BD) participant was not an eligible small business because the SBA improperly conducted an analysis of the firm’s compliance with 8a certification requirements.

 SBA OHA decided against the SBA size standards determination for two reasons.
 First, the Area Office improperly conducted an analysis for compliance with substantive SBA size determination requirements, which are set forth in 13 CFR 124.
 OHA case decisions have often stated that such issues are beyond the scope of an area office’s subject matter jurisdiction.

 If the Area Office has concerns about whether a small business is in compliance with substantive 8 A BD Program requirements, or company size the appropriate action is to refer the question to the Office of Business Development for further review and investigation.

 Second, although the Area Office couched its analysis of Compliance With Substantive 8a certification requirements Requirements in terms of “negative control,” the Area Office did not apply the proper legal standard for such a review as articulated in prior OHA case decisions.

 The Area Office determined that Carntribe alone is a small business; that Carntribe and Clement are parties to an SBA-approved 8a BD mentor-protégé arrangement; that “[t]he exception to affiliation for joint ventures between approved mentors and protégés is applicable here”.
 These are the types of situations that our SBA 8a Certification lawyers can help you with.

 SBA 8 a Regulations 13 CFR Part 124 Compliance with Substantive Size Determination & 8A BD Program Requirements